nfm/gplus-rails-demo/README.md

 6. Navigate to [http://localhost:3000/users/1](http://localhost:3000/users/1) and view the example data retrieved from your Google+ profile

 # Recreating the example application's functionality

+If you have an existing application that you want to add `gplus` to, you can model it after this example application by completing the following steps.

+You should read the [gplus README](https://github.com/nfm/gplus) for more information.
+You might also find the [full documentation](http://rubydoc.info/github/nfm/gplus/master/frames) useful.

 1. Add `gplus` to your Gemfile and run `bundle install`